THE CATHOLIC CHURCH

-RCIA consists of four periods of formation which are marked by rituals that celebrate what has been completed and call a person into the next phase.
-There is no specific length of time for each period.
-The RCIA is a journey that "takes as long as it takes," according to each individual.
+RCIA consists of four periods of formation which are marked by rituals that celebrate what has been completed and call that person to the next phase.
+The following outlines the periods (stages) and steps (rituals) for the order of Christian Initiation of Unbaptized Adults.

 Period of Evangelization and Precatechumenate

 This is a time of inquiry and introduction to Gospel values.
 There is no fixed duration or structure.
 It is an opportunity for the beginnings of faith.